radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Delegation of responsibilities and separation of tasks are important security principles.
 By moving all RADIUS/(D)TLS knowledge to a (D)TLS-aware proxy, security analysis becomes simpler, and enforcement of correct security becomes easier.

+## Network Address Translation

+Network Address Translation (NAT) is fundamentally incompatible with RADIUS/UDP.
+RADIUS/UDP uses the source IP address to determine the shared secret for the client, and NAT hides many clients behind one source IP address.
+As a result, RADIUS/UDP clients cannot be located behind a NAT gateway.

+In addition, port reuse on a NAT gateway means that packets from different clients may appear to come from the same source port on the NAT.
+That is, a RADIUS server may receive a RADIUS/DTLS packet from one source IP/port combination, followed by the reception of a RADIUS/UDP packet from that same source IP/port combination.
+If this behavior is allowed, then the server would have an inconsistent view of the client’s security profile, allowing an attacker to choose the most insecure method.

+If more than one client is located behind a NAT gateway, then every client behind the NAT MUST use a secure transport such as (D)TLS.
+As discussed in {{connecting_client_identity}}, a method for uniquely identifying each client MUST be used.

 # Design Decisions
 {: #design_decisions}